planetfederal/workshops/tutorials/parcelmap/src/index.rst

 .. image:: ./img/parcel-address.png

 For our address auto-complete application we will want to use the address data from the **SiteAddresses** file, which has the physical structures that people associate with "an address".
-We can use the taxlot polygons for a backdrop layer.
+We can use the tax lot polygons for a backdrop layer.

 Loading the Data